OpenZWave/node-openzwave-shared/README.md

 **Important notice**

-- This library differs in that it links *dynamically* to an OpenZWave **shared library** by means of your system dynamic linker.
-This is  in contrast to *statically* linking OpenZWave in the node.js addon.
+This library differs from its [ancestor library](https://github.com/jperkin/node-openzwave) in that it links *dynamically* to an OpenZWave **shared library** by means of your system dynamic linker.
+This is  in contrast to *statically* linking OpenZWave as part of the node.js addon.

 Thus you need to have OpenZWave fully installed on your system (both the compiled library AND the development headers) before trying to install this little baby.
 I know this diverges from the dominant npm paradigm, but with the shared lib approach:
   - compilation / installation is a lot faster and
-  - OZW minor upgrades / bugfixes are way lot easier.
+  - OZW *minor* upgrades / bugfixes are way lot easier.

 This also means that you need to be careful if you upgrade your OZW library: you might need to rebuild this addon, otherwise you'd might get api mismatch exceptions.

-- The Node.js C++ API has changed dramatically between 0.10.x and 0.12.x
-thus I'm using [the Native Abstractions for Node library] (https://github.com/nodejs/nan) to get this node addon to compile and run across all _currently_ known versions.

 ## Install